ikotler/pythonect/doc/tutorial/helloworld.rst

 Pythonect provides both a visual programming language and a text-based scripting language.

-The following is an example Hello world program in both, visual and text-based languages.
+The following is an example Hello world program in both visual and text-based languages.
 Both versions consist of the same flow.

 .. _tut-visualexample: